www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 -> the getjudo.py can be also started from a local Win10 VSCode installation, for easier tests of the config (after adding python through extensions and paho-mqtt with pip install)

-###  !!!!Attention!!!!
-Don't post/mail or publish your generated Token anywhere.
-It allows grand access to the plant!

 ### Startup
 Afterwards the device should set itself up automatically with mqtt-autoconfig in homeassitant with all entities: